abdullah50053/manim-live/README.md

 # Manim Scenes

+By Abdullah Hasani

-This repository contains various Manim scenes demonstrating different shapes, transformations, and animations.
+This repository contains code from the live workshop "Intro to Manim".
+It contains various Manim scenes demonstrating different shapes, transformations, and animations.

 Each Python file (e.g., `scene.py`) contains classes representing distinct scenes.
 To run a specific scene, use the `manim` command-line tool.